'Russia's invasion of Ukraine is so irrational that it goes beyond the Cold War', says historian

 Regarding the similarities, there is no doubt that Putin and Russia’s aggressiveness in invading Ukraine is spurring a reaction from the rest of the world, especially the West.
 That is, from Europe and North America, very comparable to what happened after the Second World War in response to Soviet aggression in Eastern Europe and the Middle East.

-Now, an important difference from the Cold War is that the Soviet Union after World War II supposedly adopted an ideology of Marxism, Leninism, Socialism and Communism, while Putin stands for nothing but Russian power.
+Now, an important difference from the Cold War is that the Soviet Union after WWII supposedly adopted an ideology of Marxism, Leninism, Socialism and Communism, while Putin stands for nothing but Russian power.
 Therefore, there is no appeal to the ideas that Russia represents other than Russia itself.

 And, of course, there are also other differences (between past and current conflict).